 My father died of Alzheimer’s Disease.
 A disease that in some way eased the pain of his loss but stole from him his greatest memories particularly those of my mother.
 I remember as the disease progressed that dates began to mean very little to him.
 No longer did we speak of her on their wedding anniversary, the anniversary of her passing or her birthday.
 It was like she simply faded away from him and my siblings and I were left to bear the pain and keep her memory alive alone.
 I fear that there is a great possibility thanks to genetics that I may meet the same end as my father and wonder who will then keep her memory alive.
 Will and Charlie will never know her touch, her laugh or her smile and story after story may impart on them what an amazing woman she really was but won’t likely have the long-lasting effect that having known her would have had.

-I fear this most for my children.
-That they will one day suffer the unfairness of saying goodbye long before it makes any sense to.
+Of course, I have everything planned such as colonial penn life insurance $9.95 per month, money for them and their kids, and all the other necessities but that is not what I fear the most, what I fear is that my children will one day suffer the unfairness of saying goodbye long before it makes any sense to.
 That they will look at their own children and wonder about the relationship I would have shared with them and how spoiled they would have been.
 Luckily, my sister has kindly taken to spoiling mine rotten so at least they never wanted for the things my mother would have showered them with.

 Losing a Child